futureshocked/KicadLikeAPro-Project-1-BreadboardPowerSupply/README.md

 # Kicad Like a Pro Project 1: A Breadboard Power Supply

-This is the first project from the book Kicad Like a Pro.
+This is the first project from the book and video course [Kicad Like a Pro](https://techexplorations.com/so/kicada/).
 It implements a simple breadboard power supply.

 In this project, you will use all of Kicad’s main features that you learned about in Parts 2 and 3 of the book.
 Particularly, you will learn: